microsoft/fast/packages/web-components/fast-foundation/src/breadcrumb/breadcrumb.spec.md

 *Slots*
 - default slot for item.
-- `separator` - used to overwrite the default separator.
+- `separator` - breadcrumb separator.
+The default separator is "/"

 *CSS Parts*
 - `listitem` - class style to align the control and the separator.